secretkeylabs/wallet-connect/webapp/README.md

     }, [client]);
     ```

-# Establish Wallet Connect Session
+# Establish a Wallet Connect Session

 We have the Client ready, nowe we need to connect our app to our wallet - establish a Session.